 - Use the Stop rendering button to stop V-Ray IPR.
 After stopping, you can click Start interactive rendering again to restart IPR.

-While IPR is running, if the Fit resolution to VFB option is enabled in the IPR options rollout, the render will refresh to fill the VFB if the VFB window is resized.
+While IPR is enabled, the render will refresh to fill the VFB if the VFB window is resized.
 The render output size will also change accordingly.

 Rendering at Original Size (800 x 600)

 Rendering with VFB Resized (588 x 441)

 In addition, the IPR rendering will refresh whenever the Region Render area is redrawn.

 IPR refreshes as the Region Render area is altered.

 - When V-Ray RT is set as the Production renderer, ActiveShade rendering will be used instead of V-Ray IPR.